-The government on Thursday urged all travellers, including those from Hong Kong, to plan ahead and avoid busy days, as it estimated almost 11.4 million people would flow through the city's border crossings during the upcoming Chinese New Year festive period.
+The government on Thursday urged all travellers, including those from Hong Kong, to plan ahead and avoid busy days, as it estimated total arrivals and departures through the city's border crossings during the upcoming Chinese New Year festive period to reach almost 11.4 million.

 The official Lunar New Year holiday on the mainland begins on Sunday and lasts for nine days.

-The Immigration Department estimates the city will see some 11.38 million travellers, including SAR residents and visitors, between this Saturday and February 23.
+The Immigration Department estimates some 11.38 million arrivals and departures, including SAR residents and visitors, between this Saturday and February 23.

-Traffic at the Lo Wu, Lok Ma Chau Spur Line and Shenzhen Bay checkpoints would be heavy, with around 200,000 to 156,000 passengers on average each day, it said in a statement.
+They also said traffic at the Lo Wu, Lok Ma Chau Spur Line and Shenzhen Bay checkpoints would be heavy during the festive period, with average daily crossings hitting 200,000, 187,000 and 156,000 respectively.

 The department said all checkpoints would maintain existing operating hours during the holiday, with Lok Ma Chau/Huanggang and Hong Kong-Zhuhai-Macao Bridge ports sticking to their usual round-the-clock operational schedule.